ahepburn/brine/docs/introduction.rst

 	or expanded into variables by using the appropriate syntax for that type.

 Type Coercion
-	Related to transforms, a facility ito coerce types is also provided.
+	Related to transforms, a facility to coerce types is also provided.
 	This allows more intelligent comparison of inputs which have been transformed to a richer data type with those that have not been transformed (normally strings).
 	As an example, comparing a date/time value with a string will attempt to parse